SubhaDip003/Certified_Ethical_Hacker_v13/Module 03: Scanning Networks /README.md

 # 🔍🌐Scanning Networks
+Network scanning is the process of gathering additional detailed information about the target by using highly complex and aggressive reconnaissance techniques.
+The purpose of scanning is to discover exploitable communication channels, probe as many listeners as possible, and keep track of the responsive ones.

 Network scanning refers to a set of procedures used for identifying hosts, ports, and services in a network.
 Network scanning is one of the components of information gathering which can be used by an attacker to create a profile of the target organization.
 Attackers use tools such as **Nmap**, **Hping3**, **Metasploit**, and **NetScan** Tools Pro to perform network scanning.

+### Types of scanning:
+- **Port Scanning:** Lists open ports and services
+- **Network Scanning:** Lists the active hosts and IP addresses
+- **Vulnerability Scanning:** Shows the presence of known weaknesses

 ## Objectives of Network Scanning
 - To discover live hosts, IP address, and open ports of live hosts
 - To discover operating systems and system architecture